A Few Most Peculiar Places

 Dancing goat, C’est la Vie Exhibit.

-It may be tiny in size, but The Icelandic Phallological Museum packs an experience you won’t soon forget.
+It may be tiny, but The Icelandic Phallological Museum packs an experience you won’t soon forget.
 Located in Reykjavik, Iceland, the gallery was filled wall to wall with over 200 petrified, preserved, or molded penis samples.
 If you don’t think the stiffs on the wall are enough to motivate you, the collection also includes penis art, penis knick-knacks, and penis-related gifts.
-A considerable tip to increase your fun, make a note to watch the other visitors as they tool around the joint.
+A considerable tip to increase your fun is to make a note to watch the other visitors as they tool around the joint.
 The conversations and reactions were just as entertaining.

 Icelandic Phallological Museum.